Praetonus/Ncursescpp/README.md

 ## Installing

-Installing ncursescpp requires a compiler conform to the C++11 standard and uses [CMake](http://www.cmake.org).
+Ncursescpp is a header-only library.
+You can use [CMake](http://www.cmake.org) to install, or copy the library files where you want.
+Using ncursescpp in a program requires a compiler supporting the C++11 standard.

 ## License